skiwithpete/alarmpi/README.md

 When used from the GUI, the alarm works in a toggle basis.
 Once the alarm triggers, it will be deactivated and needs to be reset from the settings window in order to trigger again the next time.
 However, alarm time is stored and need not be re-entered unless manually cleared from the settings window.

 The optional argument in both forms is a path to a configuration file for customizing the alarm, see [configs/README.md](./configs/README.md) for instructions.
-By default `alarm.config` will be used.
+By default `alarm.conf` will be used.